yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2021/index.md

 ## Graphical fixes

-One of the missing video formats is `VP8`, we didn’t implement it until now because there were no known games that used it, similar to `HEVC`.
+One of the missing video formats is `VP8`, we didn’t implement it until now because there were very few known games that used it.
-Turns out there are at least 3 known games using VP8, `Ty the Tasmanian Tiger`, `Diablo II: Resurrected`, and `Pokémon Brilliant Diamond/Shining Pearl`, so
+There are at least 3 known games using VP8 at the moment, `Ty the Tasmanian Tiger`, `Diablo II: Resurrected`, and `Pokémon Brilliant Diamond/Shining Pearl`, so
-[epicboy](https://github.com/yuzu-emu/yuzu/pull/7326) shamelessly attacked his keyboard and implemented [VP8 support](https://github.com/yuzu-emu/yuzu/pull/7326) into yuzu.
+[epicboy](https://github.com/yuzu-emu/yuzu/pull/7326) attacked his keyboard and implemented [VP8 support](https://github.com/yuzu-emu/yuzu/pull/7326) into yuzu.

 {{< imgs
 	"./vp8.mp4| Cue the fanfare (Pokémon Shining Pearl)"